itsrakesshchauhan/PhishBuster/README.md

 # 🛡️ PhishBuster
 ### Intelligent Phishing Detection System

-PhishBuster is a security-focused project designed to **detect phishing websites and malicious URLs** using intelligent analysis techniques.
+PhishBuster is a web-Extension security-focused project designed to **detect phishing websites and malicious URLs** using intelligent analysis techniques.
 The goal of this project is to help users identify potentially harmful links before they become victims of online fraud.

 ---